Yesware/heroku-odbc-buildpack/README.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that installs the Snowflake ODBC driver on the dyno running your application code.

 # Usage
-$ heroku buildpacks:add https://github.com/Yesware/heroku-odbc-buildpack.git -a *yourapp*
+$ heroku buildpacks:add https://github.com/Yesware/heroku-snowflake-odbc-buildpack -a *yourapp* --index 1